rosanajurdi/Prior-based-Losses-for-Medical-Image-Segmentation/readme.md

 You can just plugin the name of the loss in the losses argument in the main script and run the program.

+Citation

+If you use this benchmark in your experiments or for your loss, please consider citating the following paper:

 **TO DO** \\
 - Code should be cleaned and divided into project compartements . \\